Steven Reed - Banking, Finance and Financial Regulation

-Steven’s practice covers all aspects of banking, finance and credit and financial services litigation from procedural and interim applications (such as strike out/summary judgment and security for costs applications, disclosure applications and interim remedies pursuant to CPR Part 25 including injunctions) to Fast- and Multi-track trials.
+Steven’s practice covers all aspects of banking, finance and credit and financial services litigation from procedural and interim applications (such as strike out/summary judgment and security for costs applications, disclosure applications and interim remedies pursuant to CPR Part 25 including injunctions) to Multi Day Trials.

 He regularly advises, drafts pleadings and appears in all types of litigation including disputes involving the Consumer Credit Act (such as enforceability of agreements, multiple agreements and unfair relationships), the mis-selling of PPI claims, hire purchase agreement disputes, personal guarantees and disputes involving bills of sale and bills of exchange.

 LLB English and German Law (1st Class) University of Kent and Philipps-Universitat, Marburg.

 LLM (Lond) (Queen Mary College).